opensource-3d-p/rperf/README.md

-Architecturally, _rperf_ has clients establish a TCP connection to the server, after which the client sends details about the test to be performed and the server obliges, sending observation results to the client during the entire testing process.
+Architecturally, _rperf_ has clients establish a TCP connection to the server, after which the client sends details about the test to be performed and the server obliges, reporting observation results to the client during the entire testing process.

 The client may request that multiple parallel streams be used for testing, which